mobilecoinfoundation/mobilecoin/crypto/box/README.md

 Comparison to `aead` crate
 --------------------------

-The API is meant to be not too different from the rust `aead` crate, but it can't be exactly the same as that, for several reasons.
+The API is meant to be not too different from the rust `aead` crate [8], but it can't be exactly the same as that, for several reasons.

 - The API requires to implement low-level functions`encrypt_in_place_detached`